Information on Iceland – Nordic languages as second languages

 Access to Other Forms of Language Learning Support

-University students have access to university writing centers that assist them with assignments and writing academic texts.
+University students have access to university writing centres that assist them with assignments and writing academic texts.

 Staff Competencies Required to Teach Icelandic as a Second Language

 No formal requirements exist for instructors teaching Icelandic as a second language in higher education.
-However, teachers generally must hold a master’s degree in Icelandic or related fields, e.g. linguistics, foreign languages, translation studies, or literature.
-Apart from education, teaching experience in Icelandic as a second language is taken into consideration with employment.
-Teachers pursuing (academic) tenure are requested to hold a PhD in Icelandic or related fields.
+However, teachers must generally hold a master’s degree in Icelandic or a related field, such as linguistics, foreign languages, translation studies, or literature.
+Apart from education, teaching experience in Icelandic as a second language is taken into consideration in employment.
+Teachers pursuing (academic) tenure are expected to hold a PhD in Icelandic or related fields.

 Requirements for Icelandic as a second language teachers in the private sector are set by the language schools.